 Pros and Cons of San Diego Quick Test

-The benefits of this online reading level test is that it does give a quick and free snapshot of your kids reading level.
+The benefit of this online reading level test is that it does give a quick and free snapshot of your kid’s reading level.
 No lengthy test that your child gets bored with.

 It is also on paper, which many kids do better with than reading off a screen.